Hitchhiking Routes, Trips and Maps

 Kayak+Work on the Danube River (2019)

 Between May and September 2019, we paddled halfway down the Danube River.
 Nope, it’s not hitchhiking, but it’s a different kind of awesome.
 If you want to learn more about taking our laptops in an inflatable kayak, visit the Danube overview page with interactive maps and even a nice excel sheet.
+For the second half paddled in 2024, there will be maps published soon above.

 The Gap Year from Traveling (2018–2019)